Old Testament: Patriarchs & Matriarchs

 Approximately 10 references

-Descendant of Seth who "walked with God, and he was not, for God took him" (Genesis 5:24) — one of only two people in Scripture taken to heaven without dying (the other being Elijah).
-Father of Methuselah.
-Commended for his faith in Hebrews 11:5.
-Jude 1:14 quotes a prophecy attributed to him.
-Note: the Hebrew name Hanoch (the same root) is also borne by Cain's son (Genesis 4:17), a son of Midian (Genesis 25:4), and a son of Reuben (Genesis 46:9).
-The reference count here covers only the Sethite Enoch.
+A descendant of Seth who "walked with God, and he was not, for God took him" (Genesis 5:24) — one of only two people in Scripture carried to heaven without dying, the other being Elijah.
+Father of Methuselah, he is commended for his faith in Hebrews 11:5, and Jude 1:14 quotes a prophecy attributed to him.
+Note: the Hebrew name Hanoch (the same root) belongs to several other figures — Cain's son (Genesis 4:17), a son of Midian (Genesis 25:4), and a son of Reuben (Genesis 46:9).
+The reference count covers only this Sethite Enoch.

 Key references: 1 Chronicles 1:3, Genesis 5:18, Genesis 5:19, Genesis 5:21, Genesis 5:22, Genesis 5:23, Genesis 5:24, Hebrews 11:5, Jude 1:14, Luke 3:37